Other Food Back to a-z of foods

 Storing

-Eggs are absolutely fine stored in a cupboard provided you will be using them before the ‘best before’ date, but they will last longer in the fridge.
+It is recommended to store eggs in the fridge at home.
+Keeping eggs at a consistent refrigerated temperature helps to retain freshness and quality for longer and reduces the risk of salmonella growth.
 Keep them in their original box rather than in special egg racks in the door.
 This will keep the eggs cooler, protect them from absorbing other smells, and it is easier to read the best before date from the box rather than the individual egg.

 Once cracked, spare egg whites or yokes will last for up to 4 days.
 Hard boiled eggs can be kept refrigerated for up to a week.